IlKaiser/IoT_Group-Project/evaluation.md

 **Final estimated time: (1.004 seconds + 3.251 seconds)  = 4.255 seconds.**

-For the second measurement, w've considered also a LoraWAN communication instead of a Bluetooth communication so the second part of the estimation changed.
-The amount of bytes that we've sent from the Safety Floater to the Sea Station is (Identifier of the floater, latitude and longitude), then we send 12 bytes using LoraWAN.
+For the second measurement, we've considered also a **LoraWAN communication** instead of a Bluetooth communication, so the second part of the estimation changed.
+The amount of bytes that we've sent from the Safety Floater to the Sea Station is **(Identifier of the floater, latitude and longitude)**, then we send **12 bytes** using LoraWAN.

    - Stm request to the Arduino for the second violation check by I2C -> about **0.001 s**
    - Raspberry retrieves gps data from the Arduino by the LoraWAN module ( [Source](http://alessandroblason.it/2017/07/12/ttn-la-politica-accesso-equo/)) -> about **1.051 s**